QuTech-Delft/OpenQL/docs/mapping.rst

 The options and corresponding function of the mapper are described.

-The options include the proper mapper options and a subset of the scheduler options.
+The options include the proper mapper options and a few scheduler options.
 The subset of the scheduler options applies because the mapper uses the dependence graph created by the initialization method of the scheduler.
 Also see :ref:`scheduling_options`.

 Most if not all options can be combined to compose a favorite mapping strategy, i.e. the options are largely independent.